 If victims of assault and battery are considered to be in certain classes of vulnerability, the State of Florida increases the penalties for perpetrators, which include:

 Domestic violence victims also have additional protections under Florida domestic violence laws.

 Assault and battery charges in Florida come with serious consequences if convicted.
 Here is a basic overview of the types of penalties:

 Assault — Second-degree misdemeanor with up to sixty days in jail, a $500 fine, and potentially anger management counseling and an order to have no contact and stay away from the victim.
 If the victim is in a protected class, it rises to a first-degree misdemeanor with up to a year in jail and a $1,000 fine.

 Battery — First-degree misdemeanor.
-Simple battery can increase to a third-degree felony in certain circumstances, including if the victim is in a protected class with maximum time in prison for up to five years and a $5,000 fine.
+Simple battery can increase to a third-degree felony in certain circumstances, including if the victim is in a protected class with a maximum time in prison of up to five years and a $5,000 fine.